DEMIURGE-studio/bevy_diesel/README.md

 ## How it works

-Diesel is a monorepo containing two companion crates:
+Diesel builds on two companion crates:

 - **bevy_gearbox** provides hierarchical state machines (statecharts) with message-driven transitions, guards, parallel regions, and history.
 Abilities use these for their lifecycle - ready, invoking, repeating, done.
 Gearbox uses a schedule-based resolution engine that runs state machines in parallel.
 - **bevy_gauge** provides a dependency-graph attribute system with modifiers, expressions, and cross-entity references.
 Abilities use these for stat requirements, damage formulas, and resource tracking (like projectile life).